Tech4AfricaRHoK/Education/README.md

 ## Solution
 Enable students to rate their teachers using a simple mobile app, so that this data can be shared with other students / educational institutions.
 Hopefully the result will be greater accountability.

+### Technical notes
+All development is currently on the "develop" branch.